“My eye affects my

 He interacted with other Amazonians attending and heard more about the narcos and their enslavement of the indigenous people.
 Yes, the promise of money enticed many, but the narcos didn’t always pay up, and they always threatened the families involved.
 Once you began working for a narco, you couldn’t get out.

 During our seminar, Raul attended every service.
 One afternoon, I walked into the house where we hung our hammocks to sleep.
 I saw Stanley and Raul on their knees.
 I stood quietly.
-A few moments later, Stanley looked up, “Raul has just accepted Christ as his Savior,” he said.
-“Raul said he would no longer work in the coca trade but will take the gospel upriver to his family members.”
+A few moments later, Stanley looked up, "Raul has just accepted Christ as his Savior,” he said.
+“Raul said he will no longer work in the coca trade but will take the gospel upriver to his family members."

 Stanley was overwhelmed by the experience of introducing Raul to Jesus Christ and teaching people who are hungry to learn.
 The trip opened his eyes to the need of more Spanish teachers in the remote villages of the Amazon region - especially in Peru and Colombia.

 As we continued our journey home, Stanley talked about what he would teach on the next trip.
 What a joy to see our spiritual children, like Stanley, take the gospel to the unreached and under-reached!